Basavarajeshwari

-Basavarajeshwari Jahagirdar was an Indian politician and 3 time Member of Parliament (MP), represented the Bellary Lok Sabha constituency in Lok Sabha, lower house of the Indian Parliament.
-She also served as Minister of State for Women and Child Development of India, from 1991 to 1996.
+Basavarajeshwari Jahagirdar (17 February 1923 – 19 February 2008) was an Indian politician.
+She was three-time Member of Parliament representing the Bellary in Lok Sabha, the lower house of the Indian Parliament.
+She also served as Minister of State for Women and Child Development from 1991 to 1996.

 Early life and background

-Basava Rajeswari was born in 1928 at Raidurga, Anantapur District (Andhra Pradesh).
-She completed her education at Government Girls High School in Bellary (Karnataka).
+Basavarajeswari was born on 17 February 1923 in Hanumapura, a village in Bellary district's Rayagada taluk of the erstwhile Madras Presidency of British India (in present-day Karnataka).
+She was born into a family of zamindars and was the eldest of eight children of Veerareddy and Timmamma.
+She completed her education at Government Girls High School in Bellary, before finishing her education upon completion of pre-university course.

 Personal life

-Basava Rajeswari married Shri Sarana Basavaraj on 22 May 1948 and the couple has four sons and four daughters.
+Basava Rajeswari married Sharana Basavaraj on 22 May 1948 and the couple has four sons and four daughters.